 What is Physical Therapy?

-Physical therapy is a conservative treatment option for relieving pain.
-It involves performing low-impact exercises, stretches, and specific movements to increase strength and improve mobility throughout the body.
+Physical therapy is a pain management technique that involves performing low-impact exercises, stretches, and specific movements to increase strength and improve mobility throughout the body.

 How Can Physical Therapy Help Me?

 A practitioner of physical therapy is called a physical therapist.
 Physical therapists are highly trained professionals.
 They require a master’s degree and must be licensed by the state before they can see patients.

 A physical therapist assesses your overall health and wellness, and then prescribes a custom regimen of physical therapy activities to treat your specific condition.
 Physical therapy includes a wide variety of exercises and activities, which allows treatment to be very individualized for each patient.
 In some cases, an appropriate physical therapy plan can remedy pain issues.